dji-sdk/Onboard-SDK-Doc/source/sample-doc/msdk-comm.md

 * Attitude Control Demo
 * Virtual RC Test

-ROS does not supports ACK returned from the Flight Controller.
-This will be supported in a future release.
+ACK returned will be displayed on the Mobile app.

 ### STM32